wilfm/SkipI/README.md

   - 500 MB of available hard-disk space.
   - 3D class Video Card with 128+ MB, supporting OpenGL v1.5+ .
 Some intel cards may have issues.
   - Licensing isn't supported over a Wide Area Network (WAN).
 Also, a windows license would need to be used.
+- Fedora will need the 'wine-opencl' installed so the sketchup does contain a black screen.

 **Usage**
  - Make this script executable, run it... no options yet